Kanmantoo, South Australia: Mining

-The town is named after the Kanmantoo mine about 2.5 km south, which opened in the 1840s and was owned by the South Australian Company.
+The town is named after the Kanmantoo mine about 2.5 km south.
+In 1840, copper was found and the Kanmantoo mine was opened by the South Australia company.
+Cornish, German, English and Irish came in abundance to the area for the "rich" potential in mining.
+In 1845, Geologists reported that the quality of the surface ore looked to be even more valuable than survey taken at Burra Creek.
+Consequently, a land survey was taken by The South Australia Company.
+This immense area was 4 miles wide and 8 miles from north to south.
 The mine was named by William Gilles after a local Aboriginal word.
-The site of the old underground mine is now in a much larger opencut copper mine owned by Hillgrove Resources.
+The site of the old underground mine is now in a much larger open cut with new explorations of underground lodes of copper and gold.
+The mine is now owned by Hillgrove Resources.
 It is in the Adelaide Geosyncline.

 Transport

 Kanmantoo is on the Old Princes Highway between Nairne and Callington, but most through traffic now bypasses the town on the South Eastern Freeway.
 An exception to this is Cyclists, as they are unable to use the freeway to travel between Adelaide and Murray Bridge.
 The Adelaide-Wolseley railway line also passes near the mine, but there is no station at Kanmantoo.